tanweijie123/tp/docs/UserGuide.md

 ### 1.1 How to interpret notations

-Below are a few examples of the common notations in this document in which the different backgrounds and icons represents different meanings.
+Below are a few examples of the common notations in this document in which the different backgrounds and icons represent different meanings.

 [comment]: <> (Copy the blocks below and edit your message)